ukgov-equality-hub/womens-business-council-website/app/index.md

             </a>
         </p>
         <p>
-            TODO who we are and what we're doing
+            Who we are and what we're doing
         </p>
     </div>
     <div>